Make this DIY Spring Wreath for a front door, mantel, bookshelf, or walls. It’s an easy floral wreath that you can make in under 60 minutes.

 Step 2 – Attach Cherry Garland

-Attach the flower garland to the first row of wire on the wreath (refer to the above photo).
-Use your pre-cut pieces of wire to secure the garland.
-Once you place a row of flowers, attach more garland to the next row of your wreath.
-Finally, attach a row to the outermost wire of the wreath.
+Once you place a row of flowers on the innermost row, attach more garland to the next row of your wreath, securing it with wires.
+Finally, connect a row to the outermost wire of the wreath.
 You’ll probably only use three of the four flower garlands.

 If you find you have empty spots, cut off some of the fourth garland’s blossoms and hot glue the extra flowers into place.